 Final Thoughts On Navigating A Mass Swim Start

-Even if you do everything right, things can and will sometimes go wrong.
-The key is not to get flustered—stay composed and focus on the moment you’re in.
-You’ll get to the end of your swim in the best possible way if you keep everything together.
+Even if you do everything right, things can still go wrong.
+The key is to stay composed and focus on the moment you’re in.
+The more in control you are mentally, the better your swim will go.

 Good luck on your next (or first) mass swim start!